Carlos-Leon98/YT-video-downloader/README.md

 ### TODOs

-- [ ] Create a logic to download video base on the max resolution available
+- [X] Create a logic to download video base on the max resolution available
+- [ ] Add logic to handle more resolutions
+- [ ] Improve exception handlers